Fraudmarc/fraudmarc-ce/ADVANCED_INSTALL.md

 4. Choose the instance you just created, scroll down to Security group rule, and click the `Inbound` tab at the bottom of the new window.

 5. Click the `Edit` button, and click the `Add rule` button.
-Give the Port Range the same with the previous one, and Source should be `Anywhere` from the drop down.
+Give the Port Range the same with the previous one, and Source should be `Anywhere`

 6. Install the [PSQL](<https://www.postgresql.org/download/>) command line tool on your local machine.